Shopify/semian/README.md

 # Developing Semian

-Semian requires a Linux environment.
+Semian requires a Linux environment for **Bulkheading**.
 We provide a [docker-compose](https://docs.docker.com/compose/) file that runs MySQL, Redis, Toxiproxy and Ruby in containers.
 Use the steps below to work on Semian from a Mac OS environment.

 ## Prerequisites :
 ```bash